xbound/automoticz-server/docs/entry.md

      ...

 ```
-We will also need add API key generated in earlier Project's Dashboard for Nearby Messages API in `<application>` body:
+We also need to add API key generated in earlier Project's Dashboard for Nearby Messages API in `<application>` body:
 ```xml
 <application
         android:allowBackup="true"